img88/ALPR_IndonesiaPlateNumber_ComputerVision/README.md

 ### Suggestions:
 - For better detection result, you can do some experiments with preprocessing and contours.<br>
 - For better classification result, you can separate the plate number characters into three parts, the first letter, the second number, and the third letter;<br>
-- And you can add more training datasets.
+- You can add more training datasets.

 ### Good Results